-View the selected film chapter(s) from Girl Rising and use the Introductory Lessons and Film Viewing Guides, relevant Country and Issue Fact Sheets, and Resources to engage students so that they begin to develop an understanding of the numerous issues that influence a girl's ability to access an education.
-As students watch the film chapter(s) and research the issues, have them take note of any statistics they discover.
+View the selected film chapter(s) from Girl Rising and use the introductory lesson and Film Viewing Guides, relevant Country and Issue Fact Sheets, and Resources to engage students so that they begin to develop an understanding of the numerous issues that influence a girl's ability to access an education.
+As students watch the film chapter(s), have them take note of any statistics they see or hear.